+There was a campaign on return undertaken in 2019.
 According to Istanbul PDMM,42,888 irregular migrants were sent to detention centres in several cities and 6,416 unregistered Syrians were sent to temporary accommodation centres between 12 July 2019 and 15 November 2019.
 Unregistered single men were sent to removal centres such as Tuzla or Pendik.
-Even registered people were sent to removal centres especially in July.
-Several cases are now pending before Istanbul courts regarding appeals against administrative detention and deportation decisions.
+Even registered people were sent to removal centres in July 2019.